haskellweekly/haskellweekly/data/newsletter/2024/issue-420.markdown

 - [Cabal exact printing](https://jappie.me/cabal-exact-printing.html) by Jappie J. T. Klooster
   > For a long time, I’ve been annoyed that cabal tells you to add modules to your cabal file.
 It’s can of detect missing modules, but won’t automatically add them.
 This is not a big deal for a single module, but if you like splitting code into many small modules, for example because you like fast compile times, then any refactor may cause many of these messages to appear, which becomes tedious to manage.

+- [Episode 49 – Arseniy Seroka](https://haskell.foundation/podcast/49/) by The Haskell Interlude
+  > Wouter and Joachim interview Arseny Seroka, CEO of Serokell.
+Arseny got into Haskell because of a bet over Pizza, fell for it because it means fewer steps between his soul and his work, and founded Serokell because he could not get a Haskell job.
+He speaks about the business side of a Haskell company, about the need for more sales and marketing for Haskell itself, and about the Haskell Developer Certification.

 - [GHC 9.10.1 is now available!](https://discourse.haskell.org/t/ghc-9-10-1-is-now-available/9523) by Ben Gamari
   > The GHC developers are very pleased to announce the release of GHC 9.10.1.